pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 # Abaqus

 This is the documentation for all Abaqus solver-wrappers.
 Abaqus is a structural solver implementing the finite element method.
-Currently this wrapper only supports FSI simulations, no other multiphysics problems.
+Currently this wrapper only supports FSI simulations, no other multi-physics problems.
 Subcycling within the structural solver is possible.

 ## Terminology